Lawyers Choosing Macs

 Still, that does not mean I am some Mac shill who walks around worshipping the book of Jobs.
 Instead, I seek out clients who have already told me they are looking to take the plunge into using Apple computers and moving away from PC systems.

 Painting the Complete Mac Picture for Your Practice

 With the above section in mind, I will state explicitly that PC-using law firms and attorneys interested in Macs are my bread and butter.

 They know full-well of the benefits that will come their way; it is just that they all share a distinct fear of the unknown.

 If this sounds like you, there is a strong chance that you have also been deterred by the rumblings of outdated narratives surrounding Apple computers.
 Misguidedly, you believe that these devices would not fit in a law practice.

 Now, if these thoughts are holding you back, I am going to provide you with a few statistics to consider:

-- The percentage of solo attorneys that use a Mac increased significantly to 12% in 2016 after a high of 15.5% in 2015.
-(Source: American Bar Association, ABA TECHREPORT 2016)
+- The percentage of solo attorneys that use a Mac increased significantly to 12.5% in 2020.
+(Source: American Bar Association, ABA TECHREPORT 2020)